pulumi/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 Your example architecture will have the following components:

 - A Kafka cluster for our messages ("inventory").
-- An admin service account which we'll use to create objects within the cluster (topics and users).
+- An admin service account which you'll use to create objects within the cluster (topics and users).
 - A Kafka topic for our cluster, which will hold our sample messages.
-- A producer service account, which we'll use to write messages to the topic.
+- A producer service account, which you'll use to write messages to the topic.
-- A consumer service account, which we'll use to read messages from the topic.
+- A consumer service account, which you'll use to read messages from the topic.

-We'll be keeping all of our resources in a single file, our `index.ts`.
+You'll be keeping all of your resources in a single file: `index.ts`.

-The first resource we need to create is a Confluent environment which is a container for the other resources we'll be creating:
+The first resource you'll need to create is a Confluent environment which is a container for the other Confluent resources you'll be creating:

 ```typescript
 const env = new confluent.Environment("environment", {